-As you may know, Mullica Township Primary School is also a public water system because we are responsible for providing you with water at this location and ensuring that the drinking water we provide to you meets state and federal standards.
-We collected a drinking water sample for lead at this location on 9/15/2020.
+As you may know, Mullica Township Primary School is also a public water system because we are responsible for providing you with water at this location and ensuring that the drinking water we provide meets state and federal standards.
+We collected a drinking water sample for lead in our building at 10 locations on 6/13/2023.
 Below please find a chart illustrating the sampling locations and their results.